[ Homepage ] [ Introduction

 House Ruins require a short hike and minor scrambling.
 The route is rated 2A II using the

 Canyon Rating System.
-A good route desription and a GPS are helpful.
+A good route description and a GPS are helpful.
 Navigation for this

 at Moon House because of a 1974 surface collection by archaeologists which recovered all